dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 - now has a doGameStep method that view calls during its step method
 - 4/12/2020: Added time as a param to collision loop (but will probably removed collision loop from public side of GAME).
+- 4/14/2020: Removed ``doUpdateLoop`` from external game interface, since from the outside one need only call ``doGameStep``.
+- 4/14/2020: Removed ``doCollisionLoop`` from external game interface for the same reason

 ### Entity